-Giving high flow oxygen first whilst you assess and/or seek help gives you time
+Giving high flow oxygen first whilst you assess and/or seek help gives you time.

-Remember: Hypoxia kills before hypercarbia.
+Remember: Hypoxia kills before hypercapnia.

-COPD or other patients at risk of retaining CO2 will die of hypoxia first from tissue ischaemia.
+COPD or other patients at risk of retaining CO2 will die of hypoxia first before from tissue ischaemia.

-Clues around the bed can help you identify an aetiology
+Clues around the bed can help you identify an aetiology.

 - IV fluids running – could this be pulmonary oedema?

 - Evidence of swallowing problems e.g. NBM sign or thickeners on table – could this be an aspiration?

 - If the patient is on NIV and have deteriorated, increase the oxygen via NIV to maximum & urgently call for senior help.